Disjunctive Benders Decomposition: Introduction

 \subsection{Related literature}

 Generating cuts for the convex hull of $(\mathcal{X} \times \mathbb{R}) \cap \mathcal{L}$ can yield significantly stronger cuts, reducing the total number of iterations in \textsc{BendersSeq} or shrinking the branch-and-bound tree in \textsc{BendersBnB}.
-Only recently have attempts been made to incorporate the integrality of $x$ into Benders cut generation to make the cuts stronger \cite{bodur2017mixed,bodur2017strengthened,zou2019stochastic,rahmaniani2020benders}.
+Only recently have attempts been made to incorporate the integrality of $\boldsymbol x$ into Benders cut generation to make the cuts stronger \cite{bodur2017mixed,bodur2017strengthened,zou2019stochastic,rahmaniani2020benders}.
 In \cite{zou2019stochastic,rahmaniani2020benders}, the authors introduced binary variables to the subproblems to generate stronger Lagrangian-based cuts.
 In \cite{bodur2017mixed}, a mixed-rounding procedure was applied to already-generated Benders cuts to further strengthen them.
 Another relevant work, \cite{bodur2017strengthened}, introduced split cuts, termed project-and-cut split cuts, which are derived from a cut-generating problem formulated based on the original formulation \eqref{prob:milp}.
 Since the resultant cut-generating linear program can become enormous, they experimented with adding split cuts for the current master problem—i.e., for the convex hull of $(\mathcal{X} \times \mathbb{R}) \cap \widehat{\mathcal{L}}$, where $\widehat{\mathcal{L}}$ is an outer approximation of $\mathcal{L}$—as well as solving the proposed cut-generating problem separately for each scenario.
-They also proposed another method, termed cut-and-project split cuts, which incorporate valid constraints for the Lagrangian subproblems to the Benders subproblems, akin to cuts proposed for solving stochastic integer programming \cite{sen2005c,gade2014decomposition}.
+They also proposed another method, termed cut-and-project split cuts, which incorporate valid constraints for the Lagrangian subproblems to the Benders subproblems, akin to approaches proposed for solving stochastic integer programming \cite{gade2014decomposition}. {Other extensions of BD for stochastic integer programming focus on enabling cut generation in the presence of discrete subproblems \cite{sherali2002modification,sen2005c,lozano2022binary}, rather than strengthening cuts via integrality in the master variables.}

 We provide a detailed comparison of the proposed approach with these existing methods in Section \ref{sec:discussion}.